wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 Evaluations can be based on the advantages of cloud:

-1. Stop guessing about future capacity when building and maintaining on-premise data centers with idle <strong>over-provisioning</strong>, which can be expensive.
-That can't happend with cloud vendors which charge when consumed.
+1. Cloud vendors provide a <strong>large capacity pool</strong>, and benefit from economies of scale, for many users who pay for <strong>actual usage</strong>.

-2. Tap into <strong>more capacity pooled</strong> among many customers,to benefit from economies of scale.
+2. Paying for metered actual usage <strong>conserves cash up-front</strong> which trades variable expense (OpEx) for capital expense (CapEx).

-3. Paying for public cloud use as you go <strong>conserves cash up-front</strong> which trades variable expense (OpEx) for capital expense (CapEx).
+3. It's <strong>faster to obtain capacity</strong> by using cloud vendors who can buy <strong>newer, speedier</strong> equipment.
+This helps your organization to achieve <strong>agility</strong>.

-4. <strong>Faster</strong> to obtain capacity and achieve <strong>agility</strong>.
-Cloud vendors can buy <strong>newer, faster</strong> equipment.
+4. Individual users can now stop <strong>over-provisioning</strong> on-premise data centers to ensure adequate capacity which often go <strong>unused</strong> due to the uncertainty of future demand.

-5. Get <strong>expert specialists</strong> at facilities, security, scalability, etc. by hiring them through cloud vendors who share their <strong>innovations</strong>.
+5. Scale enables cloud vendors to hire <strong>expert specialist teams</strong> who can <strong>innovate</strong> faster than individual companies.

-6. Cloud customers' workers achieve higher <strong>productivity</strong> from more efficient up-to-date methods and by off-loading tasks to cloud specialists.
+6. Cloud customers' workers make use of cloud vendor innovations to achieve higher <strong>productivity</strong> and security.

 7. Greater <strong>reliability</strong> to make data backup, disaster recovery, and business continuity easier and less expensive, with data being mirrored at multiple redundant sites on the cloud provider’s network.